-Bernhard Schmitt (1959, German)
+Bernhard Schmitt, CFO (1959, German)

 Bernhard Schmitt has been the Group Chief Financial Officer since 2011, responsible for Global Accounting & Financial Reporting, Treasury, Controlling and Tax.
-He has also took over responsibility for the Group-wide IT function starting 2016.
+He also took over responsibility for the Group-wide IT function starting 2016.
 He has been a member of the Executive Board since 2009, when he became responsible for Supply Chain, Business Processes and Country Operations.
 Mr. Schmitt joined DKSH in 2004 as Vice President Central Services in Thailand.
 Before joining DKSH, he held various positions at Wacker-Chemie, including Head of Controlling since 2004; CFO of Wacker Siltronic AG from 2002 until 2004; and Head of Accounting, Controlling, and Financing for Wacker Siltronic AG from 1996 until 2002.
-He graduated from the University of Mannheim, Germany.
+He holds a Master's degree in Business Administration (Dipl.-Kfm.) from the University of Mannheim, Germany.